msham2002/agrivoltaics/assignments/spring/user-docs/user-docs.md

 # What is the data retention period?

 # What sort of notifications can I expect to recieve?
-The notifications that you can expect to see include
+The notifications that you can expect to see included in the web application

 # Dark mode